Adityagurung/Medjuras.AI-Assistant-RAG-for-healthcare-research-compliance/README.md

 **Built with ❤️ by Aditya Gurung**

-*For questions, issues, or contributions, please visit the [GitHub repository](https://github.com/aditya-gurung-bayer/Medjuras.AI-Assistant-RAG-for-healthcare-research-compliance).*
+*For questions, issues, or contributions, please write to <aditya.gurung03@outlook.com>*

 ---